ROBSAUCE/HardShard/README.md

 # Hardshard

 ## Overview
-Hardshard is an offensive security tool designed for penetration testers and red team operators to enumerate, analyze, and exploit Elasticsearch clusters.
+Hardshard is an offensive security tool designed for penetration testers and red team operators to easily navigate Elasticsearch clusters.
 It is a work in progress.

 ## Usage
 Run the main application: